Search

 1. Aesthetic advantage.
 Using a system produced in Grade 23 alloy means a narrower implant can be placed with the same loading potential as a wider one.

-2. Molar advantage.
+1. Molar advantage.
 Sometimes even a 5mm wide implant has a narrow neck, increasing the probability of fractures.
 Producing such a system in grade 4 increases this two-fold.
 Employing an angled restoration on such a system creates a threefold risk of fracture with loading concentrated onto the weakest area around the collar or screw.

-The Importance of a rough surface
+The Importance of a rough surface.

-Dental Implant manufacturers enhance osseointegration by employing various processes to create a macro, micro and nano surface to improve the bone-to-implant contact (BIC) area.
 Surface roughness is typically created by bombarding the surface with aluminium oxide, titanium oxide, calcium phosphate and biphasic calcium phosphates.
 This process creates what is known as an SLA surface (Sandblasted, Large grit, Acid-etch) and creates a rough titanium oxide layer that enhances osseointegration (fusion with bone).

-The importance of a clean implant
+The importance of a clean implant.

 Bioner Dental Implants Bioetch process